topmonks/topmonks-webs/README.md

 ```

 TopMonks Caffè site has ability to automatically upload posters to Cloudinary.
 For local development you'll need to generate local posters data file.
+Go to [Cloudinary console](https://cloudinary.com/console) (credentials are in TopMonks 1pwd)
-One time run this command:
+and copy the `Environment variable` with credentials.
+One time run those commands:

 ```
+pbpaste > .env
 yarn start:caffe.topmonks.cz upload-posters
 ```